Skip to contents

 Details

+TI measures the extent to which the shares of the population and shares of the health indicator differ across subgroups, weighted by shares of the health indicator.
 TI is calculated as the sum of products of the natural logarithm of the share of the indicator of each subgroup, the share of the indicator of each subgroup and the population share of each subgroup.
 TI may be easily interpreted when multiplied by 1000.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

-Interpretation: Greater absolute values indicate higher levels of inequality.
-TI is zero if there is no inequality.
+Interpretation: TI is 0 if there is no inequality.
+Greater absolute values indicate higher levels of inequality.
 TI is more sensitive to differences further from the setting average (by the use of the logarithm).
+TI has no unit.

 Type of summary measure: Complex; relative; weighted

 Warning: The confidence intervals are approximate and might be biased.
-See Ahn J. et al. (2018) below for further information on the standard error formula.
+See Ahn (2018) below for further information on the standard error formula.

 References